JavaScriptDude/PayPalAuthIntent/README.md

 ## PayPalAuthIntent
 Example of Using PayPal AUTHORIZE Intent Using REST APIs

+This tool is intended as a sample for consuming PayPal APIs and for testing.

 This tool will simulate Auth Intent and REST calls end to end and includes google-chrome launching, watching and http callbacks from PayPal UI.

 This example is coded to have the Order left in APPROVED status after the user clicks `Continue` button.
 The Authorization (completion) of order is left to the client such as after the user is presented with a final `Confirmation` screen.
 This is similar to how Spotify utilizes PayPal.